JazminVidal/EpaDB/readme.md

 - reference_transcriptions: the file with all the possible reference transcriptions we considered.
 - scripts to compute the labels
+- a table with the updated annotated symobols in case the change.

 ## Note on the TextGrid files